dotlang/language/README.md

 ```
 But the first version is much cleaner.

-? - ternary operator is very messy but very useful (`a ? b:c`).
+Y - ternary operator is very messy but very useful (`a ? b:c`).
 Is there a way to make use of it in the language?
 Maybe:
 `if a then b else c` or `iif(a, b, c)`.
 We only want to evaluate `c` if `b` is `FALSE` so this cannot be done with a library function. `check(a, b, c)` (so `check` will be a keyword), `test(a, b, c)`

 N - Support for atomic operations in language level?
 This can be achieved using `core` so better not to add a new keyword/compiler feature for this.